 Suzhou

-After a week in Shanghai, it was time for me to move to my next destination – Suzhou, a city of just over 4 million people, some 100km north-west from Shanghai.
-After Shanghai, it seemed like a very small place, although it was still a very big city.
+After spending a week in Shanghai, it was time to head to my next destination — Suzhou, a city of just over four million people, located about 100 kilometres northwest of Shanghai.
+Compared to the vastness of Shanghai, Suzhou felt much smaller, though it remained a major city in its own right.

-I took my train from Shanghai Hongqiao Railway Station.
-My friend in China bought me a ticket in advance.
-But, it is possible to turn up at the station and buy a ticket just before the travel.
-The risk is that the train you want may be fully booked and consequently you may have to wait for the next available train.
+I boarded my train at Shanghai Hongqiao Railway Station.
+Fortunately, a friend of mine in China had purchased my ticket in advance.
+While it’s also possible to simply show up at the station and buy a ticket on the spot, there’s always a chance that the train you want might be fully booked, meaning you could end up waiting for the next available departure.

-Shanghai Hongqiao Railway Station is a new station, in the western part of Shanghai.
-To get there, take a metro line number 2.
-The journey to the station is longish, because the scale of the metro map doesn’t reflect the true distance.
-I wouldn’t bother with a taxi, because traffic in Shanghai can be horrendous, while metro is safe and reliable.
+Shanghai Hongqiao Railway Station is a relatively new station located in the western part of the city.
+To reach it, simply take Metro Line 2.
+However, the journey to the station can feel a bit long, as the scale of the metro map doesn’t always reflect the true distance.
+I wouldn’t recommend taking a taxi, as traffic in Shanghai can be notoriously heavy, while the metro is both safe and reliable.

-Chinese trains are brand new, comfortable and fast.
-Travelling in second class is perfectly fine, especially for shorter journeys.
-Trains are not entirely cheap, although they are not as expensive as in Europe.
-From Shanghai to Suzhou, the 2nd class train ticket was 39.5 yuan.
+Chinese trains are modern, comfortable and fast.
+Traveling in second class is more than sufficient, especially for shorter journeys.
+While the tickets aren’t exactly cheap, they are still more affordable than in Europe.
+For example, the second-class ticket from Shanghai to Suzhou cost just 39.5 yuan.

 Chinese Train